 The Scratch Pad is an editing tool in Studio One.
-Scratch Pads act as quick storage to hold Events, Parts, and entire Song sections for later use or re-use, reducing clutter in the Arrange view as you assemble your Song.
+Scratch Pads act as quick storage to hold Events, Parts, Lyrics, and entire Song sections for later use or re-use, reducing clutter in the Arrange view as you assemble your Song.
 Scratch Pads look and act much like the Arrange view timeline, sharing the same editing capabilities and displaying the same set of Tracks.

 When a Scratch Pad is visible, it is displayed to the right of the Arrange view.
 Because they act like alternate timelines, clicking the ruler above a Scratch Pad changes the focus of the transport to the Scratch Pad.
 Playback then begins inside the Scratch Pad when you press Play.
 To switch back, click on the ruler above the Arrange view.
 This can be done even during playback.

 Scratch Pads and the content placed within them are stored with the current Song.

 Creating a Scratch Pad

 To create and display a Scratch Pad for you to work with, click the Scratch Pad button, which looks like this: Once a Scratch Pad exists in the current Song, the Scratch Pad button changes to reflect that fact, and looks like this: You can click the Scratch Pad button to show or hide the Scratch Pad display.

 You can delete or create additional Scratch Pads as needed by clicking the triangle next to the Scratch Pad button and choosing the Add Scratch Pad or Delete Scratch Pad option from the pop-up menu.

 Just one Scratch Pad can be displayed at a time, but you can switch to any other by clicking the triangle next to the Scratch Pad button, and selecting the Scratch Pad of your choice from the pop-up menu.

 To rename a Scratch Pad, double-click its name in the Arranger Track Inspector, and enter the new name into the provided text field.